jpulakka/nordpool_diff/README.md

     The default setup assumes that hass-entso-e provides `sensor.current_price` entity, which it does, if you left optional "Name" empty when configuring hass-entso-e.
-    Except that it maybe isn't anymore, https://github.com/JaccoR/hass-entso-e/issues/49 , the default seems to be somewhat volatile, to be updated...
+    Except that it maybe doesn't anymore, https://github.com/JaccoR/hass-entso-e/issues/49 , the default seems to be somewhat volatile, to be updated...

     Explicit `entsoe_entity` and/or `nordpool_entity` IDs can also be specified: